cguttweb/nuxt-portfolio-blog/content/posts/git.md

 ```

-The default branch will be the `main/master` branch
+The default branch will be the main/master` but you can create several updates for different things you may be working on.